Chair of

 BMBF-funded project: "Electronic noses for monitoring agricultural areas based on miniaturized arrays of affinity sensors" (2022-2024) We develop optoelectronic sensors for the detection of plant diseases in collaboration with the Leibniz Institute for Agricultural Engineering and Bioeconomy (ATB), the Leibniz Institute for High Performance Microelectronics (IHP) and the Photonics Insights GmbH.

 BMBF-funded project "Innovation Campus Electronics and Microsensors - Phase II" (2022-2026) This project with a volume of 20 Mio.
-Euro is lead by Prof. Dr. Harald Schenk and unites research groups from BTU Cottbus-Senftenberg as well as four research institutes (Leibniz-Institut für innovative Mikroelektronik (IHP), Ferdinand-Braun-Institut Leibniz-Institut für Höchstfrequenztechnik (FBH), Fraunhofer-Institut für Zuverlässigkeit und Mikrointegration (IZM) und Fraunhofer-Institut für Photonische Mikrosysteme (IPMS)) in research on new sensor concepts and systems. https://wirtschaftsregion-lausitz.de/de/news_/news/artikel-innovationscampus-elektronik-und-mikrosensorik.html
+Euros is lead by Prof. Dr. Harald Schenk and unites research groups from BTU Cottbus-Senftenberg as well as four research institutes (Leibniz-Institut für innovative Mikroelektronik (IHP), Ferdinand-Braun-Institut Leibniz-Institut für Höchstfrequenztechnik (FBH), Fraunhofer-Institut für Zuverlässigkeit und Mikrointegration (IZM) und Fraunhofer-Institut für Photonische Mikrosysteme (IPMS)) in research on new sensor concepts and systems. https://wirtschaftsregion-lausitz.de/de/news_/news/artikel-innovationscampus-elektronik-und-mikrosensorik.html

 We are involved in the following subprojects: